goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ### Debug saml daemon

-This will provide all possible output from the saml daemon.\
+This will provide all possible output from the SAML daemon.
 `diag debug application samld -1`

 ### Debug sslvpn (optional)